0xIchigo/0xIchigo-Website/blogposts/solidity-gas-optimizations-101.md

 ---
 title: "Solidity Gas Optimizations 101"
 author: "0xIchigo"
-date: "2023-06-17"
+date: "2023-06-24"
 tags: Solidity, Gas, Solidity Gas Optimizations, Mana, Optimizations, EVM, Ethereum
 ---
 ## Becoming an Optimizoor

 Gas is bad, but it is a necessary evil that powers the Ethereum network.
 As a Solidity developer, you should do everything in your power to reduce unnecessary gas costs; a user shouldn't have to suffer from poorly written code.
 Those who wage war against this economic Leviathan are colloquially referred to as Optimizoors.

 It is a common misconception that optimized code is often hard to read.
 Yes, as a developer, it's easy to spend countless hours going from rabbit hole to rabbit hole coding the most elegant solution to your problem, and that jaw-dropping piece of code is not necessarily nice to read.
 However, as you'll see throughout this blog post, there are a number of elegant optimizations that are both easy to implement and easy to read.
-Sure, I can rewrite most of my smart contract in Yul to make it extremely gas efficient, but I also have a higher likelihood of introducing various security vulnerabilities by adding unnecessary complexity.
+Sure, I can rewrite most of my smart contract in Yul to make it extremely gas efficient, but I also have a higher likelihood of introducing different security vulnerabilities to my smart contract by adding unnecessary complexity.
 True Optimizoors are able to strike a tasteful balance between Solidity and Yul, sanity and craziness, decipherable code and near-indecipherable code.
 The key to writing clean Solidity code is to have a deep understanding of how the code is executed, and write code that optimizes in accordance to this execution.

 The goal of this post is to start you down the path of an Optimizoor.
 We'll do a quick overview of gas and the EVM before introducing a number of gas-saving techniques.
 So, you want to become an Optimizoor?
 Are you ready to Pop Punk Not Pills?
 Let's brush up on gas.